metamorph-inc/openmeta-mms/docs/pet/pet_drivers.rst

 Optimizer Constraint
 ~~~~~~~~~~~~~~~~~~~~

-An Optimizer Constraint is an atom that can be placed inside an
-Optimizer.
 At Optimizer Constraint placed inside an Optimizer
 will appear as a port on the Optimizer's PET model and PET Analysis
 Blocks can be connected to it.